Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 <figcaption>Listing 3.
 Example `pyproject.toml` with sort order defined</figcaption>
 </figure>

-This leaves us with two possibilities: either the package author or the user needs to define namespace ordering.
-Originally, we went with the latter idea — after all, the users know best whether they prefer CUDA or ROCm, or perhaps CPU optimization.
-However, this actually implied that the user had to jump through the hoops of configuring variant usage first, and once again things could not work out of the box.
-So we went with the next best thing: requiring package configuration to specify namespace ordering; after all, package authors are also in good position to specify which variants are the most beneficial.

 However, no reason to stop at namespace.
-After all, a specific package may want to point out, say, that their AES-NI variant is more beneficial than a fallback implemented using other instruction sets.
-Or reorder values — while I immediately can't think of a reason for that, let's have the option for symmetry anyway.
+After all, a specific package may want to point out, say, that their AES-NI variant is more performant than a fallback implemented using the instruction sets provided by x86-64-v3.
+It might also be desirable reorder value; while
+I immediately can't think of a specific use case for that, let's have the option for symmetry anyway.
 So while the plugins specify the initial order of features and their values, packages are allowed to override it.